What Broken Links Are and Why They Matter for SEO

 print("No broken links found.")

-- Fix or Redirect Broken Links: For internal links, correct the URL or set up a 301 redirect to point users to the correct page.
-For external links, find an alternative resource or remove the link if it’s no longer relevant.
+- Fix or redirect.
+For internal links, correct the URL or set up a 301 redirect.
+For external links, find an alternative resource or remove the link if it is no longer relevant.

-- Monitor Regularly: Websites are dynamic, and links can become broken over time as content is updated or removed.
-Schedule regular checks using this Python script to keep your website’s links healthy.
+- Monitor regularly.
+Websites are dynamic, and links break as content is updated or removed.
+Rerun the script on a schedule to keep links healthy.

 1. Handling Large Websites